- HR guide

 On October 1st of 2010, a new Equality Act came into force in the UK, which had the primary objective of protecting individuals from discrimination in the workplace, as well as in society.

-The Equality Act of 2010 gathered a series of pre-existing anti-discrimination laws in one single act, making them easier to understand and apply in real-life situations, which forced many businesses to start thinking about diversity in the workplace.
+The Equality Act of 2010 gathered a series of pre-existing anti-discrimination laws in one single act, making them easier to understand and apply in real-life situations, which forced many businesses to start thinking about diversity in the workplace and equal pay.

 This act protects people legally if they're ever faced with several types of discrimination: